lmburns/lf.nvim/README.md

 ### Default Actions
 These are various ways to open the wanted file(s).
 The process works by creating a Neovim mapping to send `lf` a command to manually open the file.
-The available commands are anything that can open a file.
+The available commands are anything that can open a file in Vim.
+See `tabpage.txt` and `windows.txt`

 ### Resizing Window
 The configuration option `layout_mapping` is the key-mapping that will cycle through the window `views`.